Skip to content

 Second, the willingness to formalize.
 Daoism champions “words cannot exhaust meaning” and “once you grasp the meaning, forget the words,” tending toward parables, metaphors, and poetry to hint at Tao, refusing definitions and propositions that would demarcate it.
 The Tao of Lucidity adopts a nearly opposite strategy: use the most precise formal language to demarcate what can be demarcated, then acknowledge the undemarcatable at the precise boundary.
 This is not a negation of Daoism but a complementary expression of the Daoist insight.
 Daoism guards Mystery through silence; The Tao of Lucidity draws the boundaries of silence through precise language.

 Third, the political and temporal dimension.
 Daoism’s political ideal is “small states with few people,” a return to simplicity, a withdrawal from complex society.
 The Tao of Lucidity faces an age from which withdrawal is impossible: AI is embedded in everything; “small states with few people” is no longer an option.
-The political philosophy of The Tao of Lucidity (§IX) seeks to protect the institutional conditions for lucidity in the AI age — an engaged politics oriented toward complexity, fundamentally different from Daoism’s tendency toward disengagement.
+The political philosophy of The Tao of Lucidity (§X) seeks to protect the institutional conditions for lucidity in the AI age — an engaged politics oriented toward complexity, fundamentally different from Daoism’s tendency toward disengagement.

 In one sentence: The Tao of Lucidity is a Daoist system that has embraced reason.

-XVI.1.6 · The Relationship with Buddhist Thought
+XVII.1.6 · The Relationship with Buddhist Thought

 Shared intuitions, different destinations